-Future industrial land usage within the Study Area should be concentrated in areas adjacent to Highway 6/34.
+Future industrial land usage within the Study Area should be concentrated in areas adjacent to the U.P.R.R. rail lines and yard.
 The proposed abandoning of the U.P.R.R.
-Rail Line which dissects the area, will have a significant influence on the type of future industrial uses which will locate in the area.
+Rail Line from 7th Street north to approximately 17th Street, will have a significant influence on the type of future industrial uses which will locate in the area.
 In comparison to the existing land use pattern, Illustration 4 identifies some future industrial land use areas presently occupied by residential use or vacant properties.
 The City should give careful consideration to facilitating transitional land use activities in these areas, by assembling properties in capacity large enough in scale to accommodate future industrial park development.

 The abandonment of the U.P.R.R.
-Rail Line in the Study Area creates an opportunity for the City of Hastings to expand recreational activities.
-The purchase and assemblage of the abandoned railroad is essential for redevelopment and coordination of a long-range recreational trail system in Hastings.
+Rail Line in the Study Area creates an opportunity for the City of Hastings to widen existing East Side Boulevard and expand recreational activities.
+The purchase and assemblage of the abandoned railroad is essential for redevelopment and coordination of a north to south arterial street and a long-range recreational trail system in Hastings.